-Kois Dentistry offers a variety of options that are comfortable, esthetic and customized to meet your orthodontic needs.
-During your complimentary consultation with our orthodontist, you can discuss the pros, cons and associated costs for options including traditional metal braces, clear ceramic braces, lingual (behind the tooth) braces and even bracket-free, removable Invisalign® clear aligners.
+Kois Orthodontics offers a variety of options that are comfortable, esthetic and customized to meet your orthodontic needs.
+During your complimentary consultation with our orthodontist, you can discuss the pros, cons and associated costs for options including traditional metal braces, clear ceramic braces, and even bracket-free, removable Invisalign® clear aligners.
 Orthodontics can not only give you that straight, beautiful smile you have always wanted but also be part of a strategy for lifelong dental health.
-If you value the highest level of expertise and detail, top-quality materials and the most cutting-edge technology, Kois Dentistry is where you want to be for your orthodontic needs.
+If you value the highest level of expertise and detail, top-quality materials and the most cutting-edge technology, Kois Orthodontics is where you want to be for your orthodontic needs.

 Orthodontic Option #1: Traditional Wires and Brackets